YvigUnderscore/ReScan/README.md

     └── ...
 ```

-This structure is directly consumable by tools like `stray_to_colmap.py` for immediate reconstruction without complex preprocessing.
+This structure is directly consumable by tools like ReMap or even `stray_to_colmap.py` for immediate reconstruction without complex preprocessing.

 ---